Academic grading in Spain: Universities

 Spanish universities use two different grading scales.
 The students' performance is assessed using a 0 to 10-point grading scale, where 10 corresponds to the 100% of the academical contents of the course which in turn are regulated by the Ministry of Education as established in the Spanish Constitution (Article 149) and in the Organic Law for Universities.
-In consequence, it is not rare to find courses where it is necessary to reach the 50% of the content and only a 20% of the students passes the course, especially in STEM fields.
+In consequence, it is not rare to find courses where it is necessary to reach the 50% of the content and only a 20% of the students pass the course, especially in STEM fields.
 The grades can be expressed in words as follows: